galaxyproject/training-material/topics/transcriptomics/tutorials/rna-seq-viz-with-volcanoplot-r/tutorial.md

 >    library(ggrepel)
 >    ```

-When we launched Galaxy RStudio there was information in the Console letting us know that ggplot2 and dplyr are already installed in this Galaxy.
-In this Galaxy there is a yellow warning banner across the top of the script saying "Package ggrepel required is not installed.
+When we launched Galaxy RStudio there was information in the Console letting us know that some packages are pre-installed.
+These packages include `ggplot2` and `dplyr`.
+In this Galaxy there is a yellow warning banner across the top of the script saying `Package ggrepel required is not installed.
 Install.
-Don't Show Again".
+Don't Show Again`.
-So we just need to install the ggrepel package.
+So we just need to install the `ggrepel` package.

-> > ### {% icon hands_on %} Hands-on: Install package
+> ### {% icon hands_on %} Hands-on: Install package
 >
 > Either click on "Install" in the yellow warning banner if present, or in the Console type
 >
 >    ```R
 >    install.packages('ggrepel')
 >    ```
+>
 {: .hands_on}

 We need to change the path of the differentially expressed file in the script.
-My path in the script is `/data/dnb03/galaxy_db/files/4/6/c/dataset_46c498bc-060e-492f-9b42-51908a55e354.dat`.
-This is a temporary location where the Galaxy Volcano plot tool copied my input file in order to run it.
+The path in the script is `/data/dnb03/galaxy_db/files/4/6/c/dataset_46c498bc-060e-492f-9b42-51908a55e354.dat`.
+This is a temporary location where the Galaxy Volcano plot tool copied the input file in order to use it, the file no longer exists there.
 Your path will be different.
 In the script change this path to `de-results.tsv` like below.

-> > ### {% icon hands_on %} Hands-on: Run script
+> ### {% icon hands_on %} Hands-on: Run script
 >
 > 1. Change the input file path in script
 >